The Food and Drug Administration (FDA) has

 If your hands look dirty or slimy, opt for handwashing instead of a hand sanitizer.

-Knowing when it’s best to wash your hands, and when hand sanitizers can be helpful, is key to protecting yourself from the novel coronavirus as well as other illnesses, like the common cold and seasonal flu.
+Knowing when it’s best to wash your hands, and when hand sanitizers can be helpful, is key to protecting yourself from the coronavirus as well as other illnesses, like the common cold and seasonal flu.

 It’s also important to always wash your hands: